-Dunedin City currently has 6 community boards.
+Dunedin City has six community boards.
 Each board is comprised of six members, plus one councillor that is appointed by the City Council.
 The community boards’ follow the same election cycle as the Council and are elected every three years.

 The role of the boards is to provide advice to the Council on matters affecting their communities and to advocate for the interests of their communities.
 Community Boards may make submissions to the Council and other organisations on matters affecting the Community Board.

-We seek to promote the well being and improve quality of life of our residents and visitors through delivery of these obligations.
+The Council seeks to promote well-being and improve the quality of life of residents and visitors through delivery of all these obligations.